gbirke/openhab-ansible-setup/README.md

 - `infrastructure.yml` - Basic server setup, install necessary packages and Oracle Java
 - `openhab.yml` - Install OpenHAB.
 This playbook is very much tailored to my home setup and not very modular!
+- `openhab2.yml` - Install OpenHAB 2.
+This playbook is very much tailored to my home setup and not very modular!
 - `homegear.yml` - Install [homegear](https://www.homegear.eu/) service, needed for integrating HomeMatic/ELV MAX devices.
 This is still experimental!

 ## Inventories